planetlabs/draino/README.md

                                  Leader election retry period.
       --skip-drain               Whether to skip draining nodes after cordoning.
       --evict-daemonset-pods     Evict pods that were created by an extant DaemonSet.
+      --evict-statefulset-pods   Evict pods that were created by an extant StatefulSet.
       --evict-emptydir-pods      Evict pods with local storage, i.e. with emptyDir volumes.
       --evict-unreplicated-pods  Evict pods that were not created by a replication controller.
+      --allow-force-delete       Allow force to delete the pods if they do not terminate within 3x grace period.
       --protected-pod-annotation=KEY[=VALUE] ...
                                  Protect pods with this annotation from eviction.
 May be specified multiple times.
+      --ignore-safe-to-evict-annotation
+                                 Ignore the "cluster-autoscaler.kubernetes.io/safe-to-evict=false" annotation.

 Args:
   <node-conditions>  Nodes for which any of these conditions are true will be cordoned and drained.